2018 Milwaukee Conference

 Call for Papers

 The call for papers (PDF) for the 2018 conference is currently out.
 The WHA is soliciting both individual papers and organized panels (including round tables, workshops, and meet-the-author sessions) on the conference themes of the Anthropocene and material culture, as well as other topics in world history.
 Proposals should be submitted via the submission portal.
-The deadline for proposal submissions is 30 November 2017.
+The deadline for proposal submissions has been extended to 20 December 2017.

 Gregory T. Cushman, associate professor of international environmental history at the University of Kansas, will deliver the 2018 keynote address.
 Prof. Cushman earned his Ph.D. in history from the University of Texas and has been a member of the faculty at KU since 2003; he has also taught at Southwestern University in Texas and Pannonia University in Hungary.
 His most recent book, Guano and the Opening of the Pacific World: A Global Ecological History (Cambridge, 2013) has received multiple awards, including the 2014 Jerry Bentley Prize.